roundyyy/intelligent_mesh_combiner/Readme.md

    - Click "Group and Combine Clusters" to both group and combine meshes.

 7. The tool will create new combined objects and save the combined meshes as assets in the 'IMC_Meshes' folder within your project's Assets directory.

+## LOD Handling

+The Intelligent Mesh Combiner tool provides flexible handling for objects with and without LOD (Level of Detail) groups.
+You can choose between two options depending on your needs:

+1. **Combine LODs Separately**
+- When this option is selected, objects with LOD groups are combined separately from objects without LOD groups.
+This ensures that the integrity of LOD objects is maintained, and they are not merged with non-LOD objects.

+2. **Combine All**
+- This option merges objects without LOD groups into LOD groups.
+This can be useful when you want to consolidate all objects, including non-LOD objects, into a unified set of clusters that preserve the LOD functionality.

+### How to Use
+1. Select the parent objects containing the meshes.
+2. Choose an LOD handling option:
+   - **Combine LODs Separately**: Separate LOD group objects from non-LOD objects.
+   - **Combine All**: Include non-LOD objects in the LOD groups.
+3. Click **Rebuild Clusters** to analyze the objects based on your LOD handling selection.
+4. Review the LOD and non-LOD clusters in the scene view to ensure that the objects are grouped as expected.

 ## Advantages Over Cell-Based Grouping